 All people using the services have given consent

-Further detailed information is available from GPhC guidance on consent which defines and explains the different types of consent.
-This adds “You must use your professional judgement to decide what type of consent to get”
+Further detailed information is available from GPhC In practice: Guidance on consent which defines and explains the different types of consent.

 For consent to be valid it must be informed, according to GPhC the person must ‘have sufficient, balanced information to allow them to make an informed decision’

 Consent can be provided by people in different ways for example:

 - By an action: A person dropping in a repeat slip to the pharmacy for transferring to the clinic

 - By conversation: A person calling or speaking to the pharmacy team to request a repeat, collection or delivery

 - In writing: A person emailing the pharmacy to request a repeat, collection or delivery.